Is the UK’s ‘Secure By Design’ the Answer?

 Yes, Your Wearable Could be Involved in a Global Threat

-In addition to personal and business vulnerability where devices can be held hostage for ransom or more directly nefarious intent, unprotected IoT devices can provide easy ways for bad guys to cause global damage, as can the apps that support them.
+In addition to personal and business vulnerability where devices can be held hostage for ransom or more directly nefarious intent, unprotected IoT devices can provide easy ways for malicious actors to cause global damage, as can the apps that support them.

 Just this week, Under Armour announced that a data breach had affected 150 million users of its fitness and nutrition site, MyFitnessPal, which can sync with wearables like Fitbit, Misfit, and LumoLift, as well as IoT-linked scales and cardio machines.

 Using malware, they can gain control of the IoT devices and group them together to create a botnet with the IoT devices acting as “zombies” tasked with fulfilling the hackers’ desires.
 Dark Reading reported that botnet controllers increased by 140% in 2017.

 What’s especially shocking about that rise is how fast these troubles can spread.